 This might just pass as an addendum, but any effort to make the lease contractual/binding for 60 or 90 years could be deemed to violate the spirit of the law, and would almost certainly be voided by the courts.

 Are Pre-Paid Lease Renewals on Phuket Villas Cast in Stone?

 Most villa developers understand that offering strategies to assist foreigners in prolonging the initial lease period is in their best interests.
-Because of this, doing business with a Thai Company Limited or a Public Company Limited is perceived as being much safer than doing business with an individual.
+So generally speaking, doing business with a Thai Company Limited or a Public Company Limited is perceived as being much safer than doing business with an individual.

 This is because if the individual owner were to die, and his wife, children or grandchildren inherited the property, the foreign lessee could find themselves homeless and out of pocket at the end of the lease if the heirs are not amenable to an extension.

-But this does not mean foreigners should automatically trust a developer over an individual.
-They should also act wisely when it comes to choosing developers, there is never any guarantee they will receive more than the initial 30 year lease period.
+But this certainly does not mean foreigners should automatically trust a developer over an individual.
+Even if they act wisely when it comes to choosing developers, there is never any guarantee they will receive more than the initial 30 year lease period.
 A company may be sold, which is of course a common occurrence, or it may simply change its directors (even more common).
 If this is the case, then the management of the new company may decide not to honour a previously agreed extension/renewal, and the lessee will have to move out.

 And an extension is not the only thing to be concerned with, it is the underlying ownership of the land itself.
-Again, this is very rare, but it does happen.
+This is rare, but it certainly does happen.